 Snort is an open-source network intrusion prevention and detection system (IDS/IPS) developed by Sourcefire, which combines the benefits of signature, protocol, and anomaly-based inspection.
 It has plenty of options that help you customize it to your company’s needs.
 It is good for both business and home use.
 It can be run on servers with multiple nodes or on a standalone system.

 This tool available at sourceforge.net checks the different aspects of packets and logs all irregularities so that you can check them if you feel something suspicious happens.
 It alerts you if any such irregularities are detected and help you dig into it by providing you the logs.
 It checks packet signatures, packet format, network IDs and more before allowing a packet to enter your network.

 The commercial version of Snort has plenty more features, but if your business needs are small, the free version of the open-source Snort is good enough to take care of any possible intrusions.

 WinPatrol for home computers

 One just needs to install it and it takes care of everything on the computer.
-Other than network packets, it also checks for registry changes and some other things that makes it a perfect tool for moderate computer users.
-It offers real-time protection against changes made to registry, startup programs, Internet options and more.
-There are both paid and free version of software.
-The paid version offers more details about a possible intrusion, but for most of the home computers, the free version is sufficient.
+Other than network packets, it also checks for registry changes and some other things that make it a perfect tool for moderate computer users.
+It offers real-time protection against changes made to the registry, startup programs, Internet options, and more.
+There are both paid and free versions of the software.
+The paid version offers more details about a possible intrusion, but for most of home computers, the free version is sufficient.

 Everyone has their own favorite freeware.
 Let us know if you have any suggestions or observations to make.